AS I SEE IT

 Active participation in the world of electronic information and communication has never appealed to me.
 Yet references to my work and quotations attributed to me have steadily proliferated on the internet, most out of context, some reasonably complete and accurate, some incomplete or inaccurate, some paraphrased, and a few absurd.

 The purpose of this website is to provide those with interest access in context to what I have actually said and published, and to expose new readers to the concepts and ideas that emerged from the search.
+I am always pleased to receive comments or questions via the contact section of this site.

 Born March 21, 1929, in North Ogden, Utah.